vosaul/status.im/source/contribute/perks_benefits.md

 **Travel**
  - Each contributor has a budget to attend conferences and meetups of their choice.
- - Twice per year the whole organisation gets together to connect (Bangkok and Prague in 2018).
+ - Twice per year the whole organisation gets together to connect (in 2018, we visited Bangkok and Prague).

 **Note:** We don't offer traditional benefits like medical/dental insurance - we'd rather pay you well and give you the freedom to select your own benefits, on your terms.